jvpoulos/multi-tmle/README.md

 	+ *use.SL*: logical flag.
 When TRUE, use Super Learner for treatment and outcome model estimation; if FALSE, use GLM.
 Default is TRUE.

+	+ *covars40*: logical flag.
+When TRUE, generate 40 covariates when J=6; if FALSE, generate 6.
+Default is FALSE.

+	+ *covars100*: logical flag.
+When TRUE, generate 100 covariates when J=6; if FALSE, generate 6.
+Default is FALSE.

 	+ *scale.continuous*: logical flag.
 When center and scale continuous variables in outcome and treatment models.
 Default is TRUE.

 	+ *n.folds*: number of cross-validation folds for Super Learner.
 Defaults to 2 and is ignored if *use.SL* is FALSE.